Organizational

 Article XII – Legislative Action

-No officer, or member, or committee, except the Legislative Committee shall make any statement in the name of the Corporation with reference to any proposed or pending legislation without prior authorization being given by a resolution duly adopted.
+No officer, member, or committee shall make any statement in the name of the Corporation with reference to any proposed or pending legislation without prior authorization being given by a resolution duly adopted.